chirrumishra/WebScrappingPython/README.md

 python3 main.py
 open names.csv
 ```
-To get idea about web page in organised way you can open web.html in additional files folder
+To get idea about web page in organised way you can open web.txt in additional files folder

 Link of scrapped page : https://www.espn.com/nfl/qbr